Pepperrs/Cloud-computing-heat-orchestration/deliverable.md

 ### 1. Cloud Benchmark

-### 2. Introducing Heat
+We're using a self-written script, to benchmark the api with the two given scenarios.

-Firstly we need to prepare the environment.
+Before we can use the script, we firstly need to prepare the environment.
 We need to create and upload a ssh key.
 We need a security group with icmp ingress as well as port 22 ingress for ssh.
 Lastly a floating ip is necessary.

 ``` shell
 # create ssh key and upload to openstack